 Previous GeneCards Identifiers for FER Gene

 The protein encoded by this gene is a member of the FPS/FES family of non-transmembrane receptor tyrosine kinases.
 It regulates cell-cell adhesion and mediates signaling from the cell surface to the cytoskeleton via growth factor receptors.
 Alternative splicing results in multiple transcript variants.
 A related pseudogene has been identified on chromosome X. [provided by RefSeq, Apr 2015]

 GeneCards Summary for FER Gene

 FER (FER Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with FER include Gamma Chain Deficiency and Leukemia, Acute Myeloid.
-Among its related pathways are Kit Receptor Signaling Pathway and NF-kappaB Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is BTK.
+Diseases associated with FER include Leukemia, Acute Myeloid.
+Among its related pathways are N-cadherin signaling events and Development Slit-Robo signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is FES.

 UniProtKB/Swiss-Prot for FER Gene